- Cash bail may be paid in cash, credit or debit card, bank Cashier’s checks, personal checks, money orders, and Traveler’s checks.

-The only items you can bring to a visit are your identification, your keys and any cash you may be depositing on the inmate's account.
+The only items you can bring to a visit are your identification, and your keys.

 The limit is two visitors.
 The only exception is a third visitor may be added if that visitor is a child who is four years old or younger.
 The child must be held on the lap of an adult visitor.